 Interns are expected to act in accord with all TTC polices, as outlined in the TTC Employee Handbook, the Psychology Training Program Manual, and in their supervisory agreement.
-Interns see patients in individual, group, couples, and family psychotherapy, and/or for psychological assessment, testing, or interviewing, depending on the specific training goals that are established for them and the availability of these services at the internship training site.
+Interns see patients in individual, group, and some couples psychotherapy, and interns in the Youth Track have more opportunities for family psychotherapy.
+All interns receive extensive training and experience in psychological assessment, and interviewing, with complex cases with cooccurring disorders and clinical and personality disorders.
+Please note that this is not a psychological testing site.